Courage-1984/Dataset-Forge/docs/README_full.md

 - **Menus:** All CLI and user interaction logic.
 Each menu is modular and uses a robust loop pattern.
 - **Actions:** All business logic and core dataset/image operations.
 Each action is testable and exposed via public APIs.
 - **Utils:** Shared utilities for file operations, memory management, parallelism, color schemes, and monitoring.
-- **DPID:** Multiple degradation process implementations for HQ/LQ pair generation.
+- **DPID:** Multiple degradation process implementations for HQ/LQ pair generation with comprehensive alpha channel support and hybrid processing approach.

 ## Menu System Architecture